 You'll find wheelbarrows in all sorts of hues, from unfinished metal to royal blue.
 If it's going to grace your yard, you might as well choose a color you don't mind looking at regularly.

-A wheelbarrow with a rounded nose is slightly more versatile than a unit with a flat nose.
-However, a rounded-nose wheelbarrow can be a little more unstable when tilting and dumping.
+A wheelbarrow with a rounded nose is slightly more versatile than one with a flat nose, but can be a little more unstable when tilting and dumping.

 The market offers wheelbarrows to suit a variety of budgets.
 It’s worth noting, however, that you get what you pay for with wheelbarrows.
 Saving $40 now might mean having to buy a replacement in a year or two.